BetterMuSeek

 Before a gig, many of us often have to calculate the time of restring a guitar because the guitar keeps going out of tune immediately after you do it.
-So you have to wait for the strings and the guitar to settle down.
+So you must wait for the strings and the guitar to settle down.

 Is there a way out of this?
 There is.
 By choosing the right strings, stretching them, aligning and intonating the guitar you sure can have better results regarding tuning stability.

-Let’s get into some of the most effective methods of keeping the guitar in tune and if you are looking for some of the best tuners, check here!
+Let’s discuss some of the most effective methods of keeping the guitar in tune.
+If you are looking for some of the best tuners, check here!

 Why does The Guitar Keep Going Out of Tune?

-This happens because when new strings are applied to a guitar they get stretched beyond how they were produced.
+This happens because new strings are applied to a guitar, and they get stretched beyond how they were produced.
 They have a limit up to which they can stretch.
-So until the ideal tension is set the guitar is likely to go out of tune.
+So, until the ideal tension is set, the guitar will likely go out of tune.

 1. Stretch your strings